-As a framework for our empirical analysis, we provide a model of how prior beliefs, information about Tuskegee, and experience with the medical profession interact to determine health-seeking behavior.
-In this regard, our model relates both to work by J.Bronnenberg, Dubé, and Gentzkow (2012) and Bronnenberg, Dubé, Gentzkow, and Shapiro (2015) on how prior experience can influence beliefs and behavior and to belief formation models by Guiso, Sapienza, and Zingales (2008) and Bénabou and Tirole (2006).33 The model's equilibrium provides testable predictions which will inform our empirical analysis.
+As a framework for our empirical analysis, we provide a model of how prior beliefs, experience with the medical profession and proximity to the Tuskegee study subjects interact to determine health-seeking behavior.
+In this regard, our model relates both to work by J.Bronnenberg, Dubé, and Gentzkow (2012) and Bronnenberg, Dubé, Gentzkow, and Shapiro (2015) on how prior experience can influence beliefs and behavior and to belief formation models by Guiso, Sapienza, and Zingales (2008) and Bénabou and Tirole (2006).
+The model's equilibrium provides testable predictions which will inform our empirical analysis.

-We consider a multi-period model of belief formation where individuals engage in Bayesian updating regarding the trustworthiness of medical providers.34 Agents live for three periods (childhood, young adulthood, and old adulthood).
-They update their beliefs over two possible states of the world: the good state $(\theta = 1)$ where fraction $q > \frac{1}{2}$ of the doctors are trustworthy, and the bad state $(\theta = 0)$ where the fraction is only $1 - q', q' > \frac{1}{2}$.
-To simplify the exposition, we set q = q'.
-At t = 0, agents are born with a prior belief over the probability that the state is good: π_i^{prior} .
+We consider a multi-period model of belief formation where individuals engage in Bayesian updating regarding whether doctors can be trusted to treat them appropriately.
+Agents live for three periods (child-hood, young adulthood, and old adulthood).
+They update their beliefs over two possible states of the world: the good state $(\theta=1)$ where fraction $q>\frac{1}{2}$ of the doctors are trustworthy, and the bad state $(\theta=0)$ where the fraction is only 1-q', $q'>\frac{1}{2}$ .
+To simplify the exposition, we set q=q'.
+At t=0, agents are born with a prior belief over the probability that the state is good: $\pi_i^{prior}$ .

-At t = 1, some young adult agents are induced to visit the doctor.
-This inducement might come either from gynecological or obstetric care associated with being a young woman in her reproductive prime or
+At t=1, some young adult agents are induced to visit the doctor.
+This inducement might come either

-33Our study also relates to theoretical work on identity (Akerlof and Kranton, 2000); however, we chose not to assume individuals have different preferences based on their identity, but rather that individuals' beliefs are affected to a greater extent by news that concerns the group with which they most nearly identify.
+&lt;sup>35Our study also relates to theoretical work on identity (Akerlof and Kranton, 2000); however, we chose not to assume individuals have different preferences based on their identity, but rather that individuals' beliefs are affected to a greater extent by news that concerns the group with which they most nearly identify.

-34Fafchamps (2006, p.
+&lt;sup>36Fafchamps (2006, p.
 1183) defines trust as "an optimistic expectation or belief regarding other agents' behavior".
 Fafchamps further discusses the origins of trust and uses this to distinguish two types: personalized trust, which forms from "repeated interpersonal interactions", and generalized trust, which has its origins in "general knowledge about the population of agents."
 It is the latter we seek to model.
 Although many different updating processes could explain the empirical results, we prefer to use a rational model based on Bayesian updating.
 We thank Marcel Fafchamps for the comment.

-from military enlistment for a young man.
-We assume such individuals, via this experience, receive one of two signals based on their experience: S = 1 indicating the state of the world is good or S = 0 indicating the state of the world is bad.
-In accordance with the actual underlying trustworthiness of medical providers, when the true state of the world is good (bad), agents will receive the signal S = 1 (S = 0) with probability q (1 - q) and signal S = 0 with probability 1 - q (q).
-These experienced agents then rationally update their beliefs regarding the state of the world using Bayes' rule.35 If agents share a common prior, π^{prior} , the resulting beliefs at the end of young adulthood (t = 1) can be ordered as follows:36
+from gynecological or obstetric care associated with being a young woman in her reproductive prime or from military enlistment for a young man.
+We assume such individuals, via this experience, receive one of two signals based on their experience: S=1 indicating the state of the world is good or S=0 indicating the state of the world is bad.
+In accordance with the actual underlying trustworthiness of medical providers, when the true state of the world is good (bad), agents will receive the signal S=1 (S=0) with probability q (1-q) and signal S=0 with probability 1-q (q).
+These experienced agents then rationally update their beliefs regarding the state of the world using Bayes' rule.
+If agents share a common prior, $\pi^{prior}$ , the resulting beliefs at the end of young adulthood (t=1) can be ordered as follows:

-$$\Pr(\theta = 1 | S = 1, \pi^{prior}) > \pi^{prior} > \Pr(\theta = 1 | S = 0, \pi^{prior}).$$
+$$\Pr(\theta = 1 | S = 1, \pi^{prior}) > \pi^{prior} > \Pr(\theta = 1 | S = 0, \pi^{prior}).^{38}$$

-In other words, individuals with a "good" medical experience hold a higher posterior than inexperienced agents who, in turn, hold a higher posterior than experienced agents who encounter an untrustworthy provider.
+In other words, individuals who encounter a trustworthy provider hold a higher posterior than inexperienced agents who, in turn, hold a higher posterior than experienced agents who encounter an untrustworthy provider.